arks-cafe/arks.cafe/src/pages/fedi/tos.md

 ### Rule Extensions

+- CW for spoilers are encouraged, specifically during the release weeks of new content
 - Reasonable NSFW is allowed, **but must be properly marked under CW**.
 - Common internet etiquette stuff applies here.
 Just don't be rude lmao
 - I'm gonna be biased against doomposting, so please keep that stuff out of here. 🥲
+- Datamine discussion is chill; just CW it since it is spoilers.
+- Accounts made for the sole purpose of advertising entirely irrelevant products/services will be silenced, and associated posts will be deleted.
+    - (please go to a more generalist instance and advertise there)

 ... ngl that's pretty much it.
 I don't really look forward to moderating, so I trust that everyone here is a reasonable human being.
 If you'd like to help out with moderation here, lmk!